 How Can We Address This Issue?

-At Lake Forest Dental Arts, Dr. Fondriest uses only high noble gold alloys for the PFM substructure.
+Dr. Fondriest uses only high noble gold alloys for the PFM substructure.
 Not only is this material far more biocompatible, it also creates a more natural look due to the warm colors of the high carat gold.
 Furthermore, Dr. Fondriest typically asks our lab to add a porcelain butt joint margin to each PFM crown.
-This extra step requires the ceramist to add a layer of porcelain, extending it to the shoulder preparation.
+It is also great that Dr. Fondriest has relationships with several of the finest lab technicians in the U.S. This extra step requires the ceramist to add a layer of porcelain, extending it to the shoulder preparation.
 As a result, the black line is eliminated.
 Patients truly can have the best of both worlds: a resilient and long-lasting restoration that accurately mimics nature’s beauty.

 Maintaining Your Dental Crown

-A PFM crown is an investment in your appearance and overall oral health.
+These restorations are an investment in your appearance and overall oral health.
 Therefore, it’s important to care for your new restoration properly.
 While crowns do not require a lot of extra care, they do need to be cleaned thoroughly and regularly.
-To make sure your PFM crown lasts for years to come, follow these recommended guidelines:
+To make sure your cap lasts for years to come, follow these recommended guidelines:

 - Brush your teeth at least two times a day.